FormulasQuestion/moodle-qtype_formulas/README.md

 at the date of this writing.
 It was then upgraded to the new question engine introduced in Moodle 2.1 by Jean-Michel Védrine.

-This version is compatible with Moodle 3.0 and newer.
-It has been tested with Moodle versions 3.11 and 4.0.
+This version is compatible with Moodle 3.9 and newer.
+It has been tested with Moodle versions 3.11, 4.0 and 4.1.
 It has also been tested with PHP versions 7.4 and 8.0.
-If you are running an older version of Moodle, another version of the formulas question type is available for Moodle versions 2.6 to 2.9.

 ### Requirements